 On the other hand, if you are going to move for your health, the best places to go are mountainous areas.
 The Rocky Mountain range from Idaho and Montana down to New Mexico is still considered one of the most pristine areas in the continental U.S. Again, be aware of wind patterns and agricultural uses.
 Ranching country is usually better than farming country because ranchers use relatively fewer chemicals.
 Also, if you have pets, staying above about 4,000 feet will reduce your need for flea control.

 It is best to visit any area before moving there.
 If that is not possible, have a friend visit the area and gather as much information as possible about the climate, the politics, and the economics of the area.
-But do not expect others to catch everything about an area that you would, and do not expect others to make your decisions for you.
+But do not expect others to catch everything about an area that you would, so do not expect others to make decisions for you.